 The proposed scheme is very easily applicable to any user with limited computer knowledge, and if properly constructed, can provide an integrated solution and a reference internet system for the laymen as well as the professional in the computer area.

 The proposed scheme is simple and involves only a few simple steps (but demanding ones):

 - Review and examine all your bookmarks, and decide which ones are of importance and which are not.
 Select the important ones and either delete the unimportant or not longer valid bookmarks or store them in a temporary folder or catalog for further usage,

-- Organize the bookmarks you use into 2 separate categories according to their usability.
+- Organize the bookmarks you use into two separate categories according to their usability.
 Namely action items and reference items.
 Implement the action items category (#1 in the picture) in the bookmarks bar of Chrome (or any other browser) and the reference categories (#2, #3 & #4 in the picture) in the normal bookmark places (according to the browser you use).